Hodgkin’s lymphoma is a serious condition.

 It can appear on the side of the neck, in the armpit, or in the groin.

-With that in mind, let’s take a look at the lymphoma symptoms in women.
+With that in mind, let’s take a look at the lymphoma symptoms.

 Signs and Symptoms

-Doctors all around the world agree on one thing: the warning lymphoma symptoms in women are very subtle.
+Doctors all around the world agree on one thing: the warning lymphoma symptoms are very subtle.

-That is why you should be careful, and if you experience more than one of the lymphoma symptoms in women, you should run to the doctor’s office .
+That is why you should be careful, and if you experience more than one of the symptoms, you should run to the doctor’s office http://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/hodgkin-lymphoma.

 Here are the symptoms that can appear in addition to the enlargement of one or more lymph nodes.